Research Interests

 - Applied Human Factors: Translating cognitive science insights to real-world high-stakes environments (aerospace, healthcare, manufacturing) to enhance safety and performance through data-driven design.

-- Personalized Cognitive Modeling: Moving beyond group averages to model how individual differences in factors like Cognitive Reserve predict a person’s unique resilience to cognitive overload.
+- Personalized Cognitive Modeling: Moving beyond group averages to model how individual differences in factors like Cognitive Reserve predict a person’s unique resilience to cognitive overload, including computational approaches that link physiological measures (pupillometry) with decision-making processes.

 🛠️ Methodological Expertise